 Bilateral relations between Switzerland and Japan

-At the end of 2011 there were 1478 Swiss living in Japan, of which 815 have dual nationality.
+At the end of 2013 there were 1,499 Swiss citizens living in Japan.

 Exchanges at the cultural level are promoted in particular by the Swiss embassy in Tokyo and the Japanese embassy in Bern.
 A multitude of cultural events are taking place in Switzerland and in Japan as part of the 150-year anniversary of diplomatic relations.

 Renowned Swiss architects such as Herzog and de Meuron, Mario Botta and Le Corbusier have all designed buildings in Japan.

 Official relations between Switzerland and Japan began in the mid-19th century.
 In 1862 the Federal Council appointed Aimé Humbert-Droz as minister plenipotentiary and entrusted him with the task of negotiating an agreement with Japan.
 Humbert-Droz, a watchmaker from Neuchâtel, travelled to Japan in 1863.
 His trip culminated in the signing of a friendship and trade agreement between the two countries, marking the start of a brisk trade in imports and exports on both sides.
 Thereafter, numerous Swiss companies set up offices in Japan.
 In 1906 Switzerland opened a representation in Tokyo.

 Relations between the two countries continued without interruption, even during the Second World War.
 During the war years Switzerland represented the interests of many countries in Japan, for example those of the United States and the United Kingdom.